-Output 2.1 Political Parties as well as its women and youth wings commit to peaceful, credible, transparent, and independent elections
+Output 2.1 Political Parties as well as its women and youth wings commit to peaceful, credible, transparent, and independent elections power to regulate the political parties' activities.

-Following the organization by PPRC, in collaboration with UNDP and EU, in November 2021, of participatory and inclusive workshops with representatives of political parties on the review of the Political Parties Registration Commission (PPRC) Act, the Ministry of Justice (MoJ) drafted the amended ACT and submitted it to Parliament for approval.
-The new Act provides PPRC with the power to regulate the political parties' activities.
 Currently, PPRC has only the power to register and de-register political parties.
 As political parties, currently, do not have a forum where their iternal and inter-parties differences and greviances can be mediated, inter and intra-parties' conflicts, frequently, escalate into violence or cases are filed in Court, congesting the Courts and expanding the conflicts to the Judiciary.
 With the new Act, PPRC will be able to initiate inter and intra-parties negotiation and mediation processes as well as to directly impose sanctions to parties for violating the electoral law.
 This migh help to decrease intra and inter-party conflicts, as it will serve as a deterrent for parties' members and supporters to violate provisions of the electoral law.
 The project intends to support PPRC to train the political parties on the provision of the new Act as well as design its regulations in a participatory and inclusive manner.
 Technical support will also be provided to political parties to review and adapt their internal codes of conduct and discipline to the provisions of the new PPRC Act and its regulations.